A Partial History: 1961 to 1964

 According to NARC historian Robert Segal, many factors fed their desire to organize, including: widespread exclusion from school of children with IQ’s below 50; an acute lack of community services for people with DD; and dissatisfaction with the conditions in many state-run institutions.
 Together they crafted a constitution with the broad purposes of promoting the welfare of people with DD and “to prevent mental r*.”
 In the decade that followed, hundreds of state and local chapters of The NARC began popping up across the country.
 Since that time, countless parents, allies, and self-advocates have shaped a movement that has transformed our culture.

 HB36 and the Founding of The Arc in Jefferson County

 Upon passage of HB 36 in the spring of 1960, school districts statewide could apply to be selected for the pilot program.
-With support from the state chapter, the health department, and special education leadership from Jeffco Schools, JCARC leaders dedicated their efforts to establishing such a program in our county.
-One of the Jefferson County ARC’s charter members included then principal of the special education program at Eiber School, Mrs. Opal Sparks, who served as a liaison with district leadership.
-Throughout the spring of 1960, Mrs. Sparks and other volunteers drew up recommendations for a “trainable” program, sought out interested families in the area, and began looking for a site to house the program.
+With support from the state chapter, the health department, and special education leadership from Jeffco Schools, our founders dedicated their efforts to establishing such a program in our county.
+Recommendations were drawn up for a “trainable” program, interested families were sought out in the area, and the search for a site to house the program began.
 Although Jeffco was not selected for the pilot program, our members went ahead and presented their findings to district leadership in the fall of 1960.

 The Influence of the Kennedy Administration